 Famous for its abundance of unique animals and vegetation that are found throughout its islands and surroundings waters, the Galapagos never fail to impress guests aboard Yacht La Pinta.

 Our luxurious expedition vessel allows guests to experience the archipelago both on foot and in (or over) the water by means of numerous activities.
-In this blog we invite you to check out some Galapagos interesting facts.
+Check out some Galapagos interesting facts!.

 With 97% of the archipelago designated as National Park territory, one cannot underestimate the scientific and natural value of the Galapagos Islands.
 With just 3% of the islands functioning as “inhabited areas” (which adds up to a total population of 25,000) it also can’t be understated just how fragile the rest of the archipelago remains despite these closed-off pockets of civilization.
 In order to maintain the delicate balance between nature and man that exists throughout the archipelago, the Galapagos National Park has implemented an entrance fee ($100) that helps contribute to park conservation efforts.

-With 20 islands, 42 islets and over 250 rocks, the Galapagos Islands encompass a plethora of unique places and a variety of geological formations for guests to experience.
-They are all relatively closely situated to one another and can be all be explored within the brief period of just 3 Galapagos itineraries (Northern, Eastern and Western).
+With 20 islands, 42 islets, and over 250 rocks, the Galapagos Islands encompass a plethora of unique places and a variety of geological formations for guests to experience.
+They are all relatively closely situated to one another and can be all be explored within a brief period of just 3 Galapagos itineraries.
 Note: Only 15 of the 20 islands are actually open to the public, as are just a small handful of islets and rocks.

 Captivating thanks in large part to the mesmerizing hue that covers their feet and their mesmerizing courtship practices, these popular seabirds in Galapagos serve as a visual spectacle for all our guests aboard Yacht La Pinta.
 From the red-footed booby – which, despite its webbed feet, still nests up in trees and down in bushes – to the blue-footed booby which nests further inland and Nazca boobies which nest up in the cliffs, these three species each have their own unique way of displaying their own set of little quirks.